 Federal Pell Grants

 Federal Pell Grant funds are not required to be repaid and are awarded to undergraduate students who have not earned a bachelor’s or professional degree.
-Eligibility for the Federal Pell Grant is partially determined by the number of credit hours in which the student is enrolled during the semester and the Expected Family Contribution (EFC).
+Eligibility for the Federal Pell Grant is partially determined by the number of credit hours in which the student is enrolled during the semester and the Student Aid Index (SAI).
 South Texas College will mail award notifications showing student eligibility for Federal Pell Grant funds assuming that the students will take at least 12 credit hours per semester.

-For more information on eligibility requirements please refer to the sections that follow, on the award notification, and on South Texas College’s website at: http://studentservices.southtexascollege.edu/finaid/.
+For more information on eligibility requirements please refer to the sections that follow, on the award notifications, and on South Texas College’s website at: http://studentservices.southtexascollege.edu/finaid/.

 Award Amounts

-Awards are partially based on your Expected Family Contribution (EFC) as determined by the FAFSA and by a student’s level of enrollment.
-How much you may receive will depend on your EFC, your cost of attendance, your enrollment status, and whether you attend school for a full academic year.
+Awards are partially based on your Student Aid Index (SAI) as determined by the FAFSA and by a student’s number of credit hours.
+How much you may receive will depend on your SAI, your cost of attendance, number of credit hours enrolled, and whether you attend school for a full academic year.
 You may only receive Pell Grant funds from one institution at a time.

-To determine if you are eligible, the U.S. Department of Education uses a standard formula, to evaluate the information you report when you apply through the Free Application for Federal Student Aid (FAFSA).
-The formula produces an Expected Family Contribution (EFC) number.
-The lower the EFC number, the more aid the student is eligible for.
+To determine if you are eligible, the U.S. Department of Education uses formulas to evaluate the information you report when you apply through the Free Application of Federal Student Aid (FAFSA).
+The formulas produce a Student Aid Index (SAI) number.
+The lower the SAI number, the more aid the student is eligible for.
 Your Institutional Student Information Record (ISIR) contains this number and will tell you if you are eligible.

 • Fill out a Free Application for Federal Student Aid,